Letters from Lunenburg

 The season, what she has been thinking, something she is not finished with yet.
 Opinionated.
 Honest.
 Not vague.
 Written as if she means it, because she does.

-An excerpt from her actual diaries, decades earlier.
-Young Hazel, same voice, different world.
-You will see where her certainty came from.
+A page from her diaries, decades back.
+Young Hattie — same voice, different world.
+You will see where the certainty came from, and what it cost to earn it.

 Not a magazine recipe.
 Instructions from someone who has made this dish a hundred times and knows exactly where you will go wrong.
 The kind of food that tastes like memory.
 Not your memory.
 Something older, passed down.

-On why Hazel kept a diary for sixty-five years
+On why Hattie kept a diary for sixty-five years

 Each letter accumulates.
 What you are building, month by month, is an archive: a grandmother's life in your hands, the kind of thing people find in an attic and stand there reading for an hour they did not plan to spend.